-- This project includes data collection, final design, permitting, and construction of beach nourishment for 1,800 feet of beach.
+• This project includes data collection, final design, permitting, and construction of beach nourishment for 1,800 feet of beach.
 The GLO will manage the project and contract with a professional service provider (HDR) to prepare the construction plans.
 The City will enter into an agreement with the TGLO to provide matching funds for the design and construction of the project.
-Based on discussions with Cameron Perry with HDR, the beach does not currently require nourishment and the nourishment of North Beach is moving forward separately. - In 2014, funding was approved and the Coastal Erosion Planning and Response Act Project Cooperation Agreement (PCA) would allow for the Texas General Land Office (GLO) to develop a design for the nourishment of McGee Beach. - In 2015, the City staff met with GLO and the design consultant to discuss reducing beach re-nourishment demands in an effort to reduce cost and improve beach conditions.
+Based on discussions with Cameron Perry with HDR, the beach does not currently require nourishment and the nourishment of North Beach is moving forward separately.

+- In 2014, funding was approved and the Coastal Erosion Planning and Response Act Project Cooperation Agreement (PCA) would allow for the Texas General Land Office (GLO) to develop a design for the nourishment of McGee Beach. - In 2015, the City staff met with GLO and the design consultant to discuss reducing beach re-nourishment demands in an effort to reduce cost and improve beach conditions.
 Based on the evaluations McGee Beach re-nourishment can be deferred and North Beach is scheduled for re-nourishment this year. - August of 2015, Engineering Services staff has met with GLO's consultant about planning and permitting.
-The City may assume responsibility for this project from GLO and link it with other area project needs such as the boat basin dredging and breakwater repairs.

-- September of 2015, Engineering Services will bring a proposal to expand the scope of this project or to create a new project for the breakwater repairs. - A meeting was held during the month of September 2015 with Cameron Perry of HDR Engineering to formulate a new dredging and beach renourishment project. - After consulting with HDR it was recommended that a feasibility study be conducted prior to initiating the design phase.
-HDR is preparing a proposal for the feasibility study.
+The City may assume responsibility for this project from GLO and link it with other area project needs such as the boat basin dredging and breakwater repairs. - September of 2015, Engineering Services will bring a proposal to expand the scope of this project or to create a new project for the breakwater repairs. - A meeting was held during the month of September 2015 with Cameron Perry of HDR Engineering to formulate a new dredging and beach renourishment project. - After consulting with HDR it was recommended that a feasibility study be conducted prior to initiating the design phase. - HDR's proposal for the feasibility study is under review by Engineering Services. - The HDR contract is being presented to Type A during the May meeting.